fengxia41103/myblog/content/thoughts/passport photo.md

 5. Crop (`r`) to a roughly square shape &rarr; this is the step you can position your head in the way that passport photo wants &mdash;
-   so much for the head room, show some shoulders... don't worry if it's not mathematically square, just approximation is fine.
+   so much for the head room, show some shoulders:

+    There is a tiny reading at the right bottom of the window when you resize the crop overlap, eg. `0.98:1`, so you are aiming for `1:1` to be square.
+Don't worry if it's not mathematically square, just approximation is fine.

 6. Some math ([reference][2]).
 Measure (`m`) from the top of your head/hair to the bottom of your chin &rarr; 1172 pixels, for example &rarr; resolution of the new photo = `1172/1.1875 = 987 (pixels/in)`.

 7. Create a new image:
     * size: 6 x 4 in
     * Under `Advanced`, resolution to `987` (see step above) &larr;
       ignore the warning that you are creating some 200+M file.
 It's ok.

 8. `Image` &rarr; [Configure grid][3], sec to 2x2 in, and `view` to show grid.
 Tried grid offset to 10px, can't see the difference.

 9. Select ALL of the cropped new photo (step #4), copy and paste, six times, in the grids.
 You see the result now.

+10. Grid line won't print.
+Use `Filters > Render > Pattern > Grid` to add an exact grid line overlay (will be printed as a light gray line, perfect!):
+     1. width: `1 px`
+     2. spacing: `2 in`
+     3. offset: `10 px`

 10. Save the `.xcf` file (as source), and export to a JPG.

 Now just find a place and print a 4x6.
 Done, done, done!!

 [1]: https://docs.gimp.org/en/gimp-tool-iscissors.html
 [2]: http://www.robotgeek.org/articles/passport_tutorial/tutorial.html
 [3]: https://docs.gimp.org/2.10/en/gimp-image-configure-grid.html